Gesee-y/EventNotifiers.jl/ReadMe.md

 I then decide to do the same with Notifyers.

-So, if you want to dive more in the Notifyers, we recommend you to start with the [docs]()
+So, if you want to dive more in the Notifyers, we recommend you to start with the [doc](https://github.com/Gesee-y/Notifyers.jl/blob/main/index.md)

 ## Contribution